Blog

 • Self trauma (licking or chewing themselves)

 Dogs experiencing this can do considerable damage to themselves, and your home.
-Dogs Destruction and elimination may not be related to anxiety but can be very frustrating for pet owners.

 • Will your dog follow you around when you are home?